preservim/vim-lexical/README.markdown

 # vim-lexical

-> Convenient access to spell-check & thesaurus/dictionary completion for Vim
+> Building on Vim’s spell-check and thesaurus/dictionary completion

 Though principally used as a editor for code, Vim flirts with those of us editing documentation and prose by providing spell-check as well as completion